Skip to content

 Option 1Change Repeat Delay in 🪟 Windows 11 Settings

-You can change the keyboard repeat delay in Windows 11 using the built-in Settings app.
-This lets you decide how fast characters repeat when you hold down a key.
-Open Settings, go to Accessibility, then Keyboard, and use the slider to set the repeat speed that feels best for you.
+The built-in Settings app offers the quickest path for modern Windows users.
+Sliders here let you dial in the exact repeat speed you want.
+Open Settings, go to Accessibility, then Keyboard, and use the slider to set the repeat speed that feels best for your hands.

 2. On the left menu, click Accessibility.